tellery/website/docs/what-is-tellery.md

 # What is Tellery?

-Tellery is a BI tool connecting your data and team.
-As easy as using a notebook.
-As powerful as a data modelling tool.
+The all-in-one BI tool built for collaboration.
+As easy as using a SQL notebook.
+As powerful as a data modeling tool.

-Instead of querying on tables and columns directly, Tellery users can ask questions against [data assets](https://demo.tellery.io/story/vtkequmHGz5QBD9WjVflU), which provides a semantic layer for your data.
+Tellery comes with a bucket of lego-ish building blocks.
+From reports to dashboards, Tellery can be tailored to your needs.
+Tellery users can ask questions against Data assets instead of communicating in only tables tables and columns.
+Data assets provide a central business abstraction over your data.

-- Data asset let business users extract metrics without the assistance of analysts.
+* Data assets let business users get answers in just a few of clicks.
+Tellery will automatically roll-up the metrics on the fly.
-- Building dashboards and reports on data assets make your business logic more consistent and easier to maintain.
+* Delivering insights through data assets make your metrics consistent and easy to maintain.
-- Tellery comes with a bucket of building blocks.
-From reports to dashboards, you can tailor it to your own need to unlock the value of data asset.
+* Data assets can also be incorporated into deep analyses with SQL.

 See the reason [why we built Tellery](/docs/about).